 “Charla Weatherby is an Licensed Professional Counselor (LPC) in the state of Georgia.
-Charla recently moved to the Atlanta, GA area after living and working as a counselor/psychotherapist in Chicago, IL over the last 10+ years.
+Charla is based in the Atlanta, GA area after living and working as a counselor/psychotherapist in Chicago, IL over the last 10+ years.
 Charla received a Bachelor of Arts in Psychology from Boston University, and holds a Master of Arts in Dance/Movement Therapy & Counseling from Columbia College Chicago.
 In addition to being a Licensed Professional Counselor, Charla is also a Board Certified Dance/Movement Therapist (BC-DMT).”

 About Charla Weatherby, LPC, BC-DMT

 Charla Weatherby has over 10 years of experience working with individuals and groups in a variety of treatment settings including outpatient mental health clinics, residential settings, and in the private practice office setting.
 Charla works with adults dealing with a variety of issues including chronic mental illness diagnoses, anxiety, depression, relationship issues, and trauma related issues.
 Charla works from a strength based and holistic approach, focusing on the whole self- mind, body and spirit.
 In addition to verbal therapy, Charla uses dance/movement therapy in her counseling practice.
 It can often be difficult to use words to describe our emotions and experiences.
 Dance/movement therapy techniques can be utilized to assist with accessing emotions and experiences.